 The course focuses on foundational psychometric theory in the context of emphasizing practical, evidence-based best practices in personality assessment Students learn the principles of personality assessment and become familiar with, and learn how to administer, score, and interpret the MMPI-2, MCMI-III, CPI, PAI, MBTI, and BDI-II.
 Students are provided with an overview of neuropsychological assessment including interviewing, familiarity with common tests, and strategies of interpreting and integrating neuropsychological assessment data.
-There is a focus on integrating results into user-friendly, case-focused, problem- oriented reports for clinical, vocational, medical, and forensic settings.
+Integrating results into client-centered, case-focused, issue-oriented reports for clinical, vocational, medical, and forensic settings is emphasized.
 Prerequisite: CY 930

 This course focuses on psychometric theory, controversies, and practical applications of performance-based personality instruments (projectives) with an emphasis on the Rorschach.
 Course includes examination of the Thematic Apperception Test, Sentence Completion Test and projective drawings.
-Information derived from performance-based personality assessment will be used to develop clear, user-friendly, case-focused reports that describe the psychological context of the client as well as answer the referral question.
-There is an emphasis on using assessment results to enhance the therapeutic process utilizing evidence-based best practices.
+Information derived from performance-based personality assessment will be used to develop clear, client-centered, case-focused reports that describe the psychological context of the client as well as answer the referral question.
+An emphasis on using assessment results to enhance the therapeutic process utilizing evidence-based best practices is made.

 Students learn the essential skill sets involved in biopsychosocial assessment and related clinical interviewing.
 The course focuses on how to conduct a clinical interview as part of an initial assessment.
 The course also examines the ethical dilemmas, interdisciplinary conflicts, human diversity and system of care issues that surface during the clinical interview.
+Child abuse and reporting, suicide and homicide assessment are emphasized.
 Students practice their interviewing skills through mock case presentations, role play, vignettes, and other forms of case applications.

 This course provides a theoretical and applied introduction to current approaches in psychotherapeutic treatment.
 Students examine the therapeutic applications and the theoretical tenets of the schools of psychoanalysis, Jungian analysis, cognitive-behavioral, person-centered, humanistic/existential, and postmodern psychology.
 Students develop the ability to compare, contrast and integrate psychotherapeutic approaches in the context of clinical research, and evidence-based best practices.

 The ethical and legal considerations involved in the practice of clinical and scientific psychology are examined with an emphasis on the American Psychological Association’s ethical guidelines.
 The course features discussion of key issues involved in academic work, research and professional practice with an emphasis on the development of ethical and professional judgment.
+Child abuse assessment and reporting as well as suicide and homicide prevention and intervention are emphasized.
 Topics include forensic psychology, cultural competence, malpractice, and legal responsibilities.
 This course meets the criteria set forth by the California Board of Psychology for training in Legal, Ethical, and Professional Practice required for California licensure.

 This course will cover the phenomenology, structural organization and psychodynamics of neurotic and psychotic processes.
 Psychoanalytic and depth therapeutic approach to psychopathology will be illustrated.
 Basic anxiety states, hysteria, conversions, obsessions, phobias, and compulsions will be studied.
 Major affective states and the psychodynamics, disorganization of personality, and the language of schizophrenia will be explored.
 Diagnostic and nosological approaches in mental health are reviewed.